Vertebral Compression Fracture

 Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-may decrease swelling and pain or fever.
-This medicine can be bought with or without a doctor's order.
-This medicine can cause stomach bleeding or kidney problems in certain people.
+help decrease swelling and pain or fever.
+This medicine is available with or without a doctor's order.
+NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your primary healthcare provider if NSAIDs are safe for you.
-Always read the medicine label and follow the directions on it before using this medicine.
+Always read the medicine label and follow directions.

 You may need medicine to take away or decrease pain.